 Phthalates - used in the manufacture of a wide variety of consumer food packaging, children’s products, plastic flooring and medical devices.
 A particularly hazardous phthalate, di(2-ethylhexyl)phthalate (DEHP), has been found to pose a risk to human development.

 Dioxins – including polychlorinated dibenzo dioxins (PCDDs) and polychlorinated dibenzo furans (PCDFs) found in bleached tampons and sanitary pads.
 Risks connected with repeated exposure include hormone disruption, cancer, pelvic inflammatory disease and endometriosis.

 Parabens – widely used in cosmetic products as a preservative and fragrance.
-Believed to mimic synthetic oestrogen, capable of altering hormone signaling.
+Believed to mimic synthetic oestrogen, capable of altering hormone signalling.
 Exposure has been linked to reduced fertility in both men and women.
-Research suggests that when methyl paraben is included in sunscreens, it can react with UVB, leading to skin aging and DNA damage.
+Research suggests that when methyl paraben is included in sunscreens, it can react with UVB, leading to skin ageing and DNA damage.

 Butylated hydroxyanisole (BHA) and Butylated hydroxytoluene (BHT) - synthetic antioxidants used as preservatives in cosmetics such as lipsticks and moisturisers.
 Believed to mimic sex hormones and alter hormone balance.

 Phthalates - widely used as a fragrance ingredient in cosmetics.
 Dibutyl phthalate (DBP) is a plasticiser found in nail varnishes.
 Capable of interfering with fertility and hormone function.

 Siloxanes – silicon based compounds used in facial, hair and deodorant products.
 Classed as endocrine disruptors and found, in large doses in laboratory experiments, to cause uterine tumours and harm the reproductive and hormone systems.